-Getting started learning cloud and finding your first cloud job can feel overwhelming.
+Getting started developing cloud skills and finding your first cloud job can feel overwhelming.
 I recently saw the cartoon below in a post about how many certifications are needed to get a cloud job.
 It got me reflecting on my own experience in landing a role in cloud, and how studying for a certification helped me get there.

 How long do you have to study to get certified?